Acupuncture and Summer

-Another thing you may notice is that you find decision-making more difficult, our you can’t quite sort things out in your head.
+Another thing you may notice is that you find decision-making more difficult, you can’t quite sort things out in your head.
 This is to do with the Small Intestines role of sorting at the mental level.
-Finally be cautious of inappropriateness at this time.
-The expansiveness and freedom mentioned earlier can sometimes lead us to drop our inhibitions a little too much, the Pericardium forgets its role of protecting the Heart, and we can sometimes say or do thing we later regret!
+Finally, be cautious of inappropriateness at this time.
+The expansiveness and freedom mentioned earlier can sometimes lead us to drop our inhibitions a little too much, the Pericardium forgets its role of protecting the Heart, and we can sometimes say or do a thing we later regret!

 With all these precautions in mind, don’t forget, Summer is most of all a time to enjoy.
 The Heart in Chinese medicine is considered to be the Emperor.
 The Supreme Controller within, who upholds the highest values in us and whose greatest wish is for purity, truth, love and joy.
 Summer is a time of sharing, learning, bonding and playing.
-In nature it is a time when we are freed for a few scares months from the drudgery of survival, allowing us the time to thinking about and rejoice in the privilege of being alive.
+In nature, it is a time when we are freed for a few scares months from the drudgery of survival, allowing us the time to thinking about and rejoice in the privilege of being alive.